Blackout (Grant novel)

-Blackout is the third book in the Newsflesh series of science fiction/horror novels set after a zombie apocalypse, written by Seanan McGuire under the pen name Mira Grant, and published by Orbit Books.
-It was published June 1, 2012 and preceded by Feed (2010) and Deadline (2011), and followed by ‘’Feedback’’ (2016).
+Blackout is the third book in the Newsflesh series of science fiction/horror novels set after a zombie apocalypse, written by Seanan McGuire under the pen name Mira Grant.
+It was published by Orbit Books on June 1, 2012.
+It was preceded by Feed (2010) and Deadline (2011).
+In 2016, it was followed by both Rise: The Complete Newsflesh Collection and Feedback.

 Plot

-Blackout is set several decades after the zombie apocalypse, the Rising.
-Kellis-Amberlee is a normally beneficial virus that, on the death of any host mammal over 40 lb, "goes live" or "amplifies", and turns them into a zombie.
-Most humans reside in controlled zones, and blogs are now the primary source of news and entertainment.
-The novel is written from the perspectives of Georgia and Shaun Mason, siblings and blogger-reporters.
-Over the preceding books, they, along with their colleagues at the After The End Times website, have uncovered a widespread conspiracy.
-The Centers for Disease Control (CDC), the agency responding to the zombie virus and responsible for public health and safety, is actually creating new substrains (culminating in a mosquito-transmitted variant released at the end of Deadline), killing off those developing immune responses (including Georgia, who was assassinated during the events of Feed), and frustrating research into a cure.

-Shaun Mason, having discovered his immunity to the virus, is helping with Dr. Abbey's zombie research while hiding out from the CDC with the rest of the After the End Times team: Rebecca Atherton, Mahir Gowda, Maggie Garcia, and Alaric Kwong.
-Dr. Abbey tasks Shaun and Rebecca with travelling to zombie-infested Florida and recovering live mosquitoes for study, but when they head back to Berkeley, California to meet with Shaun's adoptive parents, they are lured into a trap and barely escape the CDC.
-Disheartened, Shaun and Rebecca head north to Seattle, where Maggie and Mahir have contacted the identity forger, the Monkey.
-He agrees to help them disappear with new identities if they help steal information from the Seattle CDC facility.
-The team, minus Maggie, breaks in and set up a remote-access Wi-Fi hotspot, but their escape is hampered by a security alert.
+Shaun Mason, having discovered his immunity to the virus, is helping with Dr. Abbey's research.
+Other surviving members of the After the End Times team include Rebecca "Becks" Atherton, Mahir Gowda, Maggie Garcia, and Alaric Kwong.
+Dr. Abbey asks Shaun and Rebecca to travel to zombie-infested Florida and recover live mosquitoes for study.
+Shaun plans to ask his adoptive parents, the Masons, for assistance.
+He offers them Georgia's materials in exchange for a path into Florida.
+When Shaun meets them in Berkeley, California, he realizes that the Masons have betrayed them.
+The Masons have a change of heart at the last minute; Shaun and Becks barely escape the CDC.
+Shaun and Becks return to Seattle, where Maggie and Mahir have contacted an the identity forger known as the Monkey.
+The Monkey agrees to help them disappear if the bloggers will steal information from the Seattle CDC facility.
+Shaun and his companions break into the facility.

-After dying, Georgia awakens as a prisoner in a CDC facility and quickly concludes that she is a clone.
-With the help of Epidemic Intelligence Service (EIS) undercover agents, Georgia learns she is a 97 percent match to the mind of the original Georgia and is intended as a "showroom model" for resurrection through cloning.
-She also discovers she is in Seattle, and other Georgia clones have been created, including a less mentally accurate but more compliant version for use against Shaun.
-The agents use a week-long sleep study as a cover to remove trackers and self-destruct devices implanted in Georgia's body, but a mole exposes the EIS team.
-Georgia escapes and takes the security alert as an opportunity to destroy the other clones.
+Meanwhile, Georgia awakens as a prisoner in a CDC facility and quickly concludes that she is a clone.
+With the help of Epidemic Intelligence Service (EIS) undercover agents, Georgia learns she shares most of the memories of the original Georgia and is intended as a "showroom model" for the technology of resurrection through cloning.
+She also learns that other Georgia clones have been created, including a less accurate but more compliant version that the CDC will use against Shaun.
+A mole in the EIS team betrays them to the CDC.
+Georgia escapes and destroys the other clones.